devKiratu/alx-higher_level_programming/README.md

 # Higher Level Programming
-This repo contains programs and scripts written mainly in ``, the high-level language for this course.
+This repo contains programs and scripts written mainly in `python`, the high-level language for this course.

 You may also find some `shell` scripts and `C` programs.
 Enjoy!